scottlaw1/100-days-of-code/log.md

 **Today's Progress**: Learned about node debugging tools (both command-line and in Chrome).
 Also completed the basic implementation of the [notes application](https://github.com/scottlaw1/notes-node), including required arguments.

 ### Day 6: January 8, 2018
 **Today's Progress**: Started learning about async programming in node along with a new app for getting weather information.
+In addition to using the [request package](https://www.npmjs.com/package/request), I installed the [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) plugin for Chrome.